 Blizzard also gives a number of shots of the characters traversing the landscape on horseback, signaling the world of Diablo 4 is much larger than any of the previous installments in the series.
 So we can expect a fair amount of travel and a wide range of environments.

-While we didn’t get a look at it in the gameplay trailer, in June, the Diablo 4 developers revealed that there will be three types of cutscenes in the final game.
+While we didn’t get a look at it in the gameplay trailer, in June of 2021, the Diablo 4 developers revealed that there will be three types of cutscenes in the final game.
 The goal is to avoid breaking player immersion.
 Speaking to any non-playable character (NPC) will cause a zoomed camera angle to focus on the NPC with a standard set of animations applied.
 Critical NPCs will get the same camera angle, but are treated to specific hand-crafted animations.
 For the most crucial points in the game, there will be real-time cinematics, but they will include the full customization of your character and Blizzard has said that these are few and far between.